 - 1. Two-handed weapons include two-handed swords, glaives, great-axes, and any other weapon that is designed to be used with two hands, excluding spears. - 2.
-Two-handed weapons shall not be excessively flexible or whippy. - 3.
-The head shall not be constructed of solely rigid materials and shall be securely attached to the haft. - 4.
-The head shall allow at least 12.7mm ($\frac{1}{2}$ inch) of progressive give between the striking surface and the weapon haft.
-Laminated or split rattan construction techniques do not require 12.7mm ($\frac{1}{2}$ inch) of progressive give, so long as their construction imparts striking characteristics similar to an unpadded weapon constructed of a single piece of rattan. - 5.
-Two-handed weapons may be equipped with high-profile thrusting tips, as defined in section 8.4.3 on page 40, at one or both ends. - 6.
-The total length of a two-handed weapon shall not exceed 2.28m ($7\frac{1}{2}$ feet).
+Two-handed weapons shall not be excessively flexible or whippy. - The head shall not be constructed of solely rigid materials and shall be securely attached to the haft. - 4.
+Built-up heads shall allow at least 12.7mm ( $\frac{1}{2}$ inch) of progressive give between the striking surface and the weapon haft.
+Laminated or split rattan construction techniques do not require 12.7mm (1⁄2 inch) of progressive give, so long as their construction imparts striking characteristics similar to an unpadded weapon constructed of a single piece of rattan.

-2Users should take extra care when constructing mass weapons to ensure that they are able to control the weapon and not inadvertently generate excessive force.
+&lt;sup>2Users should take extra care when constructing mass weapons to ensure that they are able to control the weapon and not inadvertently generate excessive force.